garrandall/popular-music-data/tracks/three-little-pigs-green-jelly.md

 Little Pig, Little Pig, let me in
-Not by the hair of my chinny, chin, chin!!
+Not by the hair of my chinny, chin, chin!
 Little Pig, Little Pig, let me in
-Not by the hair of my chinny, chin, chin!!
+Not by the hair of my chinny, chin, chin!
 Well I'm huffin, I'm puffin, I'll blow your house in Huffin, puffin, blow your house in
 Huffin, puffin, blow your house in
-Huffin and a puffin and I'll blow your house in!!!
+Huffin and a puffin and I'll blow your house in!

 Well the second little piggy, well he was kinda stoked He spent most of his time just a ganga smokin